Catografix/docs/articles/clients.md

 - **Name**: the canonical name of your client which will be diplayed in the portal, emails, logs, etc.
 - **Domain**:
 - **Client ID (read-only)**: the unique identifier for your client.
 This is the ID you'll use in your client when setting up authentication with Auth0.
 - **Client Secret**: This secret will be used to sign and validate tokens which will be used in the different authentication flows.
-With this key your application will also be able to authenticate to some of the API endpoints (eg: to get an access token from an authorization code).
+With this key your Client will also be able to authenticate to some of the API endpoints (eg: to get an access token from an authorization code).
 - **Client Type**:
 - **Token Endpoint Authentication Method**: Defines the requested authentication method for the token endpoint.
 - **Allowed Callback URLs**: One or more urls of your application to which Auth0 can redirect after the user has authenticated.